stephencweiss/docker-crud/README.md

 ## Use the App

-Once running, the express server is available on port `3000` while the NextJS app is on port `3002`.
+Once running, the NextJS app is available on port `3000`.